Hong Kong Disneyland: Criticisms

-2005/2006 Overcrowding problems
+2005/2006 overcrowding problems

 Just before the grand opening, the park was criticised for overestimating the daily capacity.
 The problem became apparent on the charity preview day on 4 September 2005, when 30,000 locals visited the park.
 The event turned out to be a disappointment, as there were too many guests.
 Wait times at fast food outlets were at least 45 minutes, and wait times at rides went up to 2 hours.

 Although the park's shareholders and the Hong Kong Government set pressure upon the park to lower the capacity, the park insisted on keeping the limit, only agreeing to relieve the capacity problem by extending the opening time by one hour and introducing more discounts during weekdays.
 However, the park stated that local visitors tend to stay in the park for more than nine hours per visit, implying that the mentioned practices would do little to solve the problem.

 During the Lunar New Year 2006, many visitors arrived at the park in the morning bearing valid tickets, but were refused entry, because the park was already at full capacity.
 Some disgruntled visitors, mainly tourists, attempted to force their way into the park by climbing over the barrier gates.
 Disneyland management was forced to revise their ticketing policy and designated future periods close to public holidays as 'special days' during which admission would only be allowed through a date-specific ticket.
 Ticket prices during the week were changed to reflect cheaper prices.
 Meanwhile, weekend prices were raised.
 The prices were changed in an attempt to crowd-control so the crowds would be more even throughout the week and therefore the lines would not be as bad on weekends.

 Public relations

-Disney initially refused to release the attendance figures after media reports surfaced saying the park's attendance numbers might be lower than expected.
-Disney finally declared on 24 November 2005, that Disney had over 1 million guests during its first two months of operation.
+On 24 November 2005, the park's 100th day of operations, Disney announced that the park had well over 1 million guests during its first two months of operation.

 In response to negative publicity locally and to boost visitor numbers, Hong Kong Disneyland offered $50 discounts for admission tickets to holders of Hong Kong I.D. cards in the period before 2005 Christmas.
 Also, from March to June 2006, the park offered Hong Kong I.D. card holders the opportunity to purchase a two-day admission ticket for the price of a single day ticket.